downloadable Word document of the Center for the Humanities By-laws (as of July 2023)

 The steering committee is the principal body which coordinates the operation of the Center for the Humanities.
 Its responsibilities extend to all matters affecting the mission of the Center.
 It is through the committee that proposals to the Center are made, evaluated, and funded.

-Those resolutions that affect policy must be approved by the Vice President for Academic Affairs (VPAA).
-These resolutions are formally reported to the VPAA by the chairman of the committee and shall be deemed to have been accepted favorably unless the VPAA expresses disapproval with reasons for disapproval and proposed modifications forwarded to the committee in writing within fifteen days of the formal notification.
+Those resolutions that affect policy must be approved by the LCAS dean.
+These resolutions shall be deemed to have been accepted favorably unless the LCAS dean expresses disapproval with reasons for disapproval and proposed modifications forwarded to the committee in writing within fifteen days of the formal notification.
+If the LCAS dean and the steering committee cannot reconcile their disagreements, the steering committee may enact the policy change with a three-quarters majority vote of the total voting membership.
 Approved resolutions become the mandates by which the Center operates and are to be implemented by the Center's director.

 As well as matters of program and policy, the committee is also required to manage the budget.
 The Center is funded by income from the endowment raised and maintained for that purpose.
 The committee must approve the annual operating budget and review expenditures monthly.
 From time to time the committee will be expected to act on resolutions involving the transfer of funds or requests for supplemental monies.